-Hare’s Ear nymphs are classic fly fishing flies and they generally work in spring, summer, and fall.
-The reason these flies work so well in the fall months is that they imitate almost everything that hatches during the fall season including isonychia mayflies, October caddis, and stonefly larvae too.
+Hare’s Ear nymphs are classic fly fishing staples and are effective in spring, summer, and fall.
+During the fall season, they work wonders because they imitate almost every insect that hatches, including isonychia mayflies, October caddis, black stonefly, and stonefly larvae.

-You’ll want a great assortment of these flies in different sizes and weights.
-I’d pack your box with sizes 12 through to 20 and with different heads from none to tungsten.
-For fishing in the fall, stick to the smaller patterns of sizes 16-20.
+It’s beneficial to have a diverse assortment of these flies in different sizes and weights.
+Pack your box with Hare’s Ear nymphs in sizes 12 to 20, and with various heads, ranging from none to tungsten.
+For fall fishing, stick to the smaller sizes of 16-20.

-You should fish the weighted versions of this fly as nymphs and try fishing the unweighted versions under a dry fly as they imitate emerging insects too.
+You can fish the weighted versions of this fly as nymphs and try fishing the unweighted versions under a dry fly to imitate emerging insects.

 Pheasant Tail Nymphs

-Make sure to keep the color natural and brown and be sure to get some heavily weighted versions of these patterns as the trout, especially the big fish, will be holding deep.
+It’s best to stick to natural and brown colors and consider heavily weighted versions of these patterns as the trout, especially the bigger ones, will be lurking deep.

-Sowbugs are always present in the river but trout don’t tend to rely on them in summer, they gorge on larger insects then and save the sow bug for fall through to early spring.
-If you have tried all your favorite flies and the trout are just saying no, tie on one of these flies and you might see your catch rate go up twofold or more.
+Despite its year-round importance, the Sow Bug is a pattern that many anglers often overlook.
+Sowbugs are always present in the river, but trout don’t rely on them in summer.
+They gorge on larger insects then and save the sow bug for fall through to early spring.
+If your favorite flies aren’t working, try using a Sow Bug, and you might see your catch rate double or even triple.

-During the fall is when all trout from rainbow to brown trout and even brook trout spawn, fall is spawning season in fact.
-Spawning trout lay fish eggs in the bottom of the river and any loose eggs that get washed downstream are not wasted, the rainbow and brown trout gobble them up.
+Fall is spawning season for all trout, from rainbow to brown trout and even brook trout.
+Spawning trout lay fish eggs in the bottom of the river, and any loose eggs that get washed downstream are quickly gobbled up by rainbow and brown trout.

-You should get a few egg patterns in sizes 12 -16 and in a few colors including orange, red, pink, and chartreuse.
-These are best fished as the point fly on a double nymph rig as the heavier nymph will help the egg sink and it acts as an attractor fly for your more natural-looking nymph too.
+So, some of the best flies for trout fishing during the fall are egg patterns as they can subdue both big and small trout.
+They are such an easy meal, and no fish will let them pass when preparing for winter.
+Get a few egg patterns in sizes 12 -16 and in various colors like orange, red, pink, and chartreuse.
+These are best fished as the point fly on a double nymph rig as the heavier nymph will help the egg sink, and it acts as an attractor fly for your more natural-looking nymph too.

 San Juan or Squirmy Worms

-San Juan Worm or Squirmy Worm fly fishing flies can be used for trout fishing all year round and they should be in your fly box all the time.
-These flies mimic aquatic worms which are an easy meal for trout and they love them in the fall as they are high in protein and help them put on lots of weight for the winter.
+The San Juan Worm fly or Squirmy Worm fly fishing flies can be used for trout fishing all year round.
+They mimic aquatic worms, an easy meal for trout that’s high in protein and helps them gain weight for the winter.

-The muddler minnow is another streamer fly you should have with you when fly fishing in the fall.
-The reason this fly is so effective is thanks to its clipped deer hair head which gives it buoyancy.
-This allows you to fish this fly across the surface as it ripples and attracts the already aggressive trout.
+The Muddler Minnow is another streamer fly you should have in your arsenal during fall.
+Its effectiveness lies in its clipped deer hair head, which gives it buoyancy.
+This allows you to fish this fly across the surface, creating ripples that attract the already aggressive trout.